-The central premise of The Final Cut is a fascinating one it could be the technological innovations that featured in films like Brainstorm (1983) and Strange Days (1995) extrapolated a generation on, where the varying devices seen there have become embedded into the social framework and is explored with considerable conceptual dexterity.
+The central premise of The Final Cut is a fascinating one it could be the technological innovations that featured in films like Brainstorm (1983), Strange Days (1995) and Rememory (2017) extrapolated a generation on, where the varying devices seen there have become embedded into the social framework and is explored with considerable conceptual dexterity.
 We are given remarkable glimpses in the scenes of Robin Williams editing memories where his calm, anonymous platitudes to clients are contrasted to scenes of him viewing the deceased beating his wife, or where he attends the Rememory service and recognises a woman who greets the wife as someone the husband was having an affair with.
 The twists that the screenplay keeps putting on the idea a rebel group wanting access to a corporate CEOs memories and hunting Robin Williams to get them, Williams recognising a childhood friend that he believed dead inside a memory he is editing are ingenious.

 The Final Cut was directed and written by Omar Naïm, an expatriate Jordanian whose previous film had only been a documentary Grand Theater: A Tale of Beirut (1999), about the civil war in Lebanon as seen through the eyes of a theatrical group.
 There is a lovely coolness to some of Naïms images a montage sequence that Robin Williams has composed that travels back through a mans life from old age to childhood via images of him looking at himself in the bathroom mirror shaving and brushing his teeth; a surreal sequence of dream slippage memories involving cars filled with fish and dogs surrounding a hotel.
 The film has a wonderfully brooding quiet to it.
 Visually and dramatically, it is very subdued and comes in an almost whispered tone.
 There is even a muted production design scheme to match especially notable being the wooden laptop and computer console finishes (something that one predicts is going to become a real world fashion accessory in the near future).